Subscribe to learn more from WKKF

 Past recipients of the award include Cedric Richmond, Stacey Abrams, then-Senator Kamala Harris, Presidents Bill Clinton and Jimmy Carter, Senator Cory Booker, Ambassador Susan Rice, Congressmen John Lewis and James Clyburn, Dorothy Height, and Muhammad Ali.
 See the full list of recipients.

-Martin was a 1934 graduate of the University of Michigan, a Chicago Defender journalist, the founding editor and publisher of the Michigan Chronicle, a founder of the National Newspaper Publishers Association, and an advisor to three presidents.
+About Louis E. Martin Martin was a 1934 graduate of the University of Michigan, a Chicago Defender journalist, the founding editor and publisher of the Michigan Chronicle, a founder of the National Newspaper Publishers Association, and an advisor to three presidents.
 He was instrumental in the passage of the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the nomination of Thurgood Marshall to the U.S. Supreme Court.

-The Joint Center for Political and Economic Studies, America’s Black think tank, provides compelling and actionable policy solutions to eradicate persistent and evolving barriers to the full freedom of Black people in America.
+About the Joint Center for Political and Economic Studies The Joint Center for Political and Economic Studies, America’s Black think tank, provides compelling and actionable policy solutions to eradicate persistent and evolving barriers to the full freedom of Black people in America.
 We are the trusted forum for leading experts and scholars to participate in major public policy debates and promote ideas that advance Black communities.
 We use evidence-based research, analysis, convenings, and strategic communications to support Black communities and a network of allies.